KwabenaAppiah/parameter-estimation-2x2/README.md

 Moreover, the color of these dots are representative of each matrix’s average relative error.
 Currently, this is the only graphic that visualizes all of the matrices generated.

+2a. all_matricies.txt

+- A complete list of randomly generated matricies irregardless of their average relative error threshold.

-2. bad_matricies.txt
+2b. bad_matricies.txt

+- A list of "bad matricies" below a certain average relative error threshold.

+2c. good_matricies.txt

-- A list of “bad matricies” above a certain average relative error threshold.
+- A list of "good matricies" above a certain average relative error threshold.

 3. line_graph_indv.png